 One easy way to do this is by using interactive books that have moving pieces.
 Just have the students take and hold a piece until you get to their page.

 In this picture, the students each have a picture from the book and have to identify when the book gets to their page, raise their hands, and name the item they have.

 Autism circle meeting in the morning is a great time to practice skills like calendar skills, days of the week, etc. If your students don’t have these skills, all ages will benefit from them.

 For younger children we often have a calendar song and we tend to do a traditional morning meeting like a circle time in preschool.
 However, as students get older in elementary and then move to middle and high school, the days of the week song is too young for them.
 And, we need to focus on how they might functionally use a calendar.

 For some students calendar may be just understanding if I am at home or at school.
 For others (often in the same class) it might be number sense, prediction of the next date/day of the week, and predicting when activities will take place.
 Another important skill for students is knowing how I came to school each day (walked, car, bus).
 This can easily be integrated into talking about whether they are at home or at school.

 5. Incorporate augmentative communication

-You can have them read the menu for lunch that day, have someone set up a lunch tray like the one below and have students make a choice between entrees and side dishes using AAC.
+Example.
+You can have them read the menu for lunch that day.
+Have someone set up a lunch tray like the one above.
+Then, have students make a choice between entrees and side dishes using AAC.